r-lyeh/FWK.Archive/README.md

 - Linux/OSX users can optionally install wine and use the Windows tools instead (by using `--cook-wine` flag).
 - Disable automatic cooking by using `--cook-jobs=0` flag (not recommended).
 - Generate a project solution by dropping `engine/fwk.h, fwk.c and fwk` files into it, or `MAKE.bat sln`.
 - Much faster builds by typing `MAKE.bat tcc` (Win/Linux).
-- However, beware of TCC: not thread-safe because compiler (pre-0.9.28) misses thread-locals support.
+Beware: compiler has no thread-locals support.
 <!-- - On windows + vc, you can use `make bindings` or `make docs` to generate everything prior to a release -->
 <!-- - Note: Windows: Assimp.dll may need [this package installed](https://www.microsoft.com/en-us/download/confirmation.aspx?id=30679).-->

 ## Bindings
 - Luajit: Luajit bindings are provided in the [auto-generated fwk.lua file](demos/lua/fwk.lua).
+- Python: Python bindings are provided in the [auto-generated fwk.py file](demos/lua/fwk.py).
 - Nelua: [Nelua bindings](https://github.com/Rabios/nelua-fun/tree/main/fwk) provided by Rabia Alhaffar.

 ## Credits (Artwork + demos)